User Interface

 Command Line Interface (CLI)

-These Operating Systems work primarily through a command line (text input) via a keyboard and generally do not display graphics or utilize the mouse.
+These Operating Systems work primarily through a command line (text input) via a keyboard and generally do not display graphics or use the mouse.
 These systems use a command language to tell the computer what actions to perform.
 CLI’s were used by some of the earliest Operating Systems, such as UNIX (1969) and DOS (1981).
 Historically, *NIX (Unix and Linux) systems could only function via the command line.

 List of CLI commands for MS-DOS